Tohjuler/McUtils/README.md

 - Location Utils
 - Talk System - A simple way to have a conversation with a NPC
 - Flag System - Utils to handle flags in commands
+- Kami - A expression engine
+- Placeholder - Utils to handle placeholders
 - VaultHook
 - Item Utils
     - ItemBuilder